niharikatanwi/molecule-activity-prediction-ML/README.md

 # molecule-activity-prediction-
 This project uses machine learning to predict whether a small molecule is active or inactive against a protein target.
 Using the inbuilt Breast Cancer dataset, the system preprocesses the data, trains models, evaluates accuracy, and provides fast, reliable activity predictions.

+This project focuses on predicting whether a small molecule (drug-like compound) will be active or inactive against a specific protein target using machine learning techniques.
+For this purpose, we use the inbuilt Breast Cancer dataset available in machine learning libraries such as Scikit-learn.
+The dataset contains features that represent measurable properties of molecules or cells, and a label indicating whether they lead to an active or inactive outcome.

+The goal of the project is to build a classification model that can learn patterns from the data and accurately classify new compounds as either active (effective) or inactive (not effective).
+Machine learning algorithms such as Logistic Regression, Decision Tree, Random Forest, or Support Vector Machine can be applied to train and evaluate the model.

+This prediction task is important in drug discovery because identifying active molecules early saves time, reduces cost, and speeds up the development of effective breast-cancer-targeting drugs.
+The project includes data preprocessing, feature selection, model training, performance evaluation, and visualization of the results.